FurqanHun/Fursistant/README.md

 ## Custom Commands
 Currently it is trained on only few custom comands on Furqan.
 Try asking:
+- Tell me something about him/Furqan?
-- Who/What is Furqan
+- Who/What is Furqan?
-- Where can i contact him/Furqan
+- Where can i contact him/Furqan?
-- Who are you
+- Who are you?
+- What's his full name?
+- What's his father's name?
+- Which school did he attend till 5th grade?
+- Which school did he attend till 10th grade or metric?
+- Which college did he attend in 11th or 1st year?
+- Which college did he attend in 2nd year or 12th?
+- Did he opt for computer science or science general in metric?
+- Did he continue with science general or computer science in intermediate?
+- What's his date of birth?
+- How old is he?
+- What skills does he have?
+- What is he currently learning?
+- What are his interests?
+- What are his social media profiles?

 *The background of the website changes evrytime it is reloaded*